emtreg/emtreg.github.io/_posts/2020-02-06-designing-durable-code:-part-2.md

 <br>
 <img class="center" height="400" width="400" src="https://user-images.githubusercontent.com/34899774/73974146-d836a700-48f1-11ea-8d36-10defb2f9791.png" alt="Minesweeper Program">
 <p class="center">Screenshot of program running in console</p>
-<p>The program has all of the functionality of a classic Minesweeper game.
-That is, there are ten mines hidden within the tiles of a board, and a user must successfully flag all of these tiles in order to win the game.</p>
+<p>In this Minesweeper program, there are ten mines hidden within the tiles of a board, and a player must successfully flag all of these tiles in order to win the game</p>
 <img class="center" height="400" width="400" src="https://user-images.githubusercontent.com/34899774/74046053-d1fd0500-499b-11ea-862e-1ec53968fdf6.png" alt="Minesweeper Program">
 <p>As the user reveals each tile on the board, it may contain a number indicating how many mines immediately surround it.
 If a tile has no neighboring mines, its surrounding tiles will be revealed recursively using a flood fill algorithm.</p>
 <p>The program contains five classes: